LukePappa/Ourism/new.md

-Being is everything and transcends everything.
-Abide as it.
+Being is all that is.
+It transcends everything and is everything.
+To abide as it is all one must do.